NHSE urged to commission pharmacy vaccinations

 Flu vaccination programme moved to October to ‘maximise’ protection

-... le regarding all aspects of the National Flu Immunisation Programme, so providers have sufficient time to prepare.'
+... nal Flu Immunisation Programme, so providers have sufficient time to prepare.'

 Last year's flu vaccination season was expected to begin in September 2023, with Covid vaccinations set to begin in October.
-However, in August 2023 the start date of the flu vaccination programme was changed to October, before the start dates of both services were ultimately changed to September f ...
+However, in August 2023 the start date of the flu vaccination programme was changed to October, before the start dates of both services were ultimately changed to September following the identification of a new ...

 Date: 12-03-2024